Philosophy of Student Affairs

 The Student Affairs Division reflects the community college mission of HGTC by fostering a learning environment enhancing whole student development.
 The division provides essential programs, services and activities that enhance students’ cognitive, social, multi-cultural, psychological, physical, ethical and interpersonal development.

-Student Services shares the leadership for creating and maintaining a positive learning environment that enables the College to be an effective educational community.
+Student Affairs shares the leadership for creating and maintaining a positive learning environment that enables the College to be an effective educational community.

 Students should consult the Academic Calendar for add/drop dates.
 Any dropped classes during the add/drop period will not be entered on the student’s academic record/transcript.
 However, after the add/drop period, each student will receive an academic grade for every course for which he or she is registered, whether the student attends the class or not.
 Financial aid grant is charged if a student is registered for a class; financial aid must be repaid if the class is not attended.